xinyazhang/igl_utils/README.md

-# obj2ply
+# IGL UTILS
+A set of command line utilities that process geometry files with libigl.

+## List of Binaries
-A simple tool that converts Wavefront OBJ files to Stanford PLY files.
+* obj2ply: Convert Wavefront OBJ files to Stanford PLY files.

 ## Build
 To build